EDDR 980 Quantitative Dissertation Prospectus

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 350–400 words and demonstrate course-related knowledge as well as integration of biblical principles.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words.
 (CLO: C)

 The candidate will submit a well-developed draft of the first chapter of his/her prospectus.
-The candidate will revise and improve upon every section based on the research plan developed in EDUC 919.
-The submission must be a minimum of 10 pages of content for Chapter 1, beginning with the chapter overview and ending with definitions.
+The candidate will revise and improve upon every section based on the research plan developed in EDDR 915 or EDDR 919.
+The submission must be a minimum of 10 pages of content.
+The candidate must include at least 25 different, unique sources on the references pages at the end of the document.
 (CLO: B, C)

-The candidate will submit a minimum of 12 pages of content for Chapter 3, beginning with the chapter overview and ending with the chapter summary, following the quantitative template in the Dissertation Handbook.
-The candidate will revise and improve upon every section within Chapter 3 based upon the research plan developed in EDUC 919.
+The candidate will submit a well-developed 10-page draft of the third chapter of his/her prospectus following the quantitative template in the Dissertation Handbook.
+The candidate will revise and improve upon every section within Chapter 3 based upon the research plan developed in EDDR 915 or EDDR 919.
 (CLO: B, C)

-The candidate will submit a 30–50-page, updated, full dissertation prospectus, including a literature review of Chapter 2.
-The candidate must include at least 25 references in current APA format to support the paper.
+The candidate will submit a 40-page, updated, full dissertation prospectus, including a literature review of Chapter 2.
+The candidate must include at least 60 references in current APA format to support the paper.
 (CLO: C)

-The candidate will complete the Dissertation Committee Form after creating his or her dissertation committee.
+The candidate will complete the Dissertation Committee Form after creating his/her dissertation committee.
 After completing the form, the candidate will upload a screenshot to verify completion of the form.
 (CLO: D)

 Quiz: Dissertation Process